About Psychoeducational Evaluation Services in Atlanta, Georgia

 What Is a Psychoeducational Evaluation — and Does Your Child Need One?

 A psychoeducational evaluation (often called a "psycho-ed") is a comprehensive assessment that looks at how a child learns, thinks, and behaves.
 It combines psychological testing with educational data to pinpoint strengths, challenges, and the underlying reasons for academic or social difficulties.
+The results give parents, teachers, and clinicians a clear roadmap for support and accommodations, turning confusion into clarity.
+At CPEA, our licensed psychologists serve families across Atlanta, Marietta, and Cumming, Georgia—no referral required.

 Why It Matters